bpcreech/blog/content/post/mini-racer-v0.12.2.md

 `std::shared_ptr` references to manage lifecycle of a dozen different classes.

 I discovered [a bug](https://github.com/bpcreech/PyMiniRacer/issues/62) that this logic left behind.
-The problem with the Laissez-faire `std::shared_ptr`-all-the-things memory management pattern is that we leak memory when we have reference cycles, and unfortunately we do have reference cycles in PyMiniRacer.
+The problem with the laissez-faire `std::shared_ptr`-all-the-things memory management pattern is that we leak memory when we have reference cycles, and unfortunately we do have reference cycles in PyMiniRacer.
 In particular, we create and throw function closures onto